 - To measure the effectiveness of our advertising to adults.

 B. Child User Information.
 Information collected from Child Users may be used:

 - To measure a Child User’s performance in activities and to adapt a Child User’s learning experience to the Child User’s learning needs.

 - To analyze, provide progress reports on, or provide an assessment of a Child User’s performance to the Adult User on the Account.

 C. Both Adult and Child User Information.
 Information collected from both Adult and Child Users may be used:

-- To customize, adapt, and personalize Users’ viewing and content-consumption experience, such as by measuring a Child User’s performance in activities and adapting to the Child User’s learning needs.
+- To customize, adapt, and personalize Users’ viewing and content-consumption experience; for example, by measuring a Child User’s performance in activities and adapting the Child User’s experience to their learning needs.